sshivendra14/eb04-ITCODER-Fibbonacci/storyboard/README.md

 If he wants he can reset the simulator at any point.

 #### 2.2 Set User Objectives & Goals:
-The user will be able to understand the concept of recursion and will be able to apply the recursion concept.<br>
+1.The user will be able to understand the concept of recursion and will be able to apply the recursion concept.<br>
-The simulator usually shows every step so that user may better understand the logic behind the process.<br>
+2.The simulator usually shows every step so that user may better understand the logic behind the process.<br>
-To display different scenarios on choosing different values of num.<br>
+3.To display different scenarios on choosing different values of num.<br>
-To answer the assessment based on the observations.
+4.To answer the assessment based on the observations.

 #### 2.3 Set the Pathway Activities:
 1.Click on Next button until the variable is declared.<br>